Making the Most of the First 10 Days of Ramadan

 A striking number of hadiths counsel us to show mercy ourselves.
 The Prophet Muhammad (SAW) said, “Those who are merciful will be shown mercy by the Most Merciful.
 Be merciful to those on the earth and the One above the heavens will have mercy upon you.”
 (Tirmidhi)

-Start with the people closest to you—forgive them, be patient with them, and overlook their shortcomings as we want Allah to overlook ours.
-But also remember others who are outside your household in your mercy as well:
+Start with the people closest to you—close family members and then extended family.
+Forgive them, be patient with them, and overlook their shortcomings as we want Allah to overlook ours.

 Increase your good deeds